randyjap/ubiquity/README.md

 ### Users Can Leave Reviews that are Aggregated Immediately
 ![enter image description here](docs/screenshots/submitting_review.png)
 ![enter image description here](docs/screenshots/reviews.png)

+## Technology
+It utilizes the following technology:
+ - Notable the Frontend (mostly in Javascript & CSS3/HTML5)
+	 - React
+		 - react-redux, react-router, react-modal, react-addons-css-transition-group, recharts
+	 - Google Map API
+	 - Cloudinary CDN

+ - Notable on the Backend (in Ruby)
+	 - Rails
+		 - Figaro, JBuilder, Redis
+	 - PostgreSQL DB
+	 - Hosted on Heroku with custom Domain and Redis allocation

+- Version Control
+	- Github

 ## Project Planning
 A number of documents were prepared for the implementation of this Project